 Teaching and Mentoring

-As a teacher and mentor, I aim to portray my excitement for the study of behavior, so that students can see the power of the scientific method and the interesting questions that logical experiments can answer.
-My experience and evaluations from students suggest that this excitement not only draws students towards science but it also sets the stage for improved student learning/ thinking that will help them in any career path that they choose.
-When basic biological principles are presented with clarity and course expectations are clearly laid-out, students will rapidly move beyond memorization, towards high order critical thinking skills (analyze, evaluate, create).
+As a teacher and mentor, I aim to show students the power of the scientific method and the interesting questions that logical experiments can answer.
+My experience and evaluations from students suggest that this enthusiasm not only draws students towards science but it also sets the stage for improved student learning/ thinking that will help them in any career path that they choose.
+When basic biological principles are presented with clarity and course expectations are clearly laid-out, students move beyond memorization, towards high order critical thinking.
 My teaching methods emphasize this approach, so that when it comes time to write a paper or take an exam, students are better prepared to draw links between concepts and to excel at critical thinking.

 Moving 'beyond the powerpoint slide' is an important step in engaging students.
-My lectures typically include an apparent 'break,' where students are asked to solve a short problem in smaller groups, watch a quick You-Tube video, or pose a hypothesis or experiment to follow-up on a concept that I just presented.
-Not surprisingly, active learning exercises and similar types of 'research based instruction' have recently been shown to improve student learning, attendance, and engagement.
+My lectures typically include an short activity where students are asked to solve a short problem in smaller groups, watch a quick You-Tube video, or work through a game to illustrate a concept (Check out the Mating Game, one of my favorite in class activities!).
+Not surprisingly, active learning exercises and similar types of 'research based instruction' have been shown to improve student learning, attendance, and engagement.

 Scientific ethics and the training of future academic scientists